3D-ADAM: A Dataset for 3D Anomaly Detection in Additive Manufacturing: Related Work

-\paragraph{3D Anomaly Detection Datasets.} Three datasets have previously been proposed for 3D Anomaly Detection, MVTec3D-AD \cite{mvtec2022}, Eyecandies \cite{eyecandies2022} and Real3D-AD \cite{real3dad2023}.
-Of these, MVTec 3D-AD and Real3D-AD represent the current primary datasets used as benchmarks for the problem of 3D Anomaly Detection in manufacturing.
-The Eyecandies dataset \cite{eyecandies2022}, while a novel proposal in its own right, comprises a set of synthetically generated parts and defects on object instances that are unsuitable for industrial contexts, and is therefore not considered a viable dataset for such real-world applications.
-In their proposal for the Real 3D-AD Dataset, Liu et al. \cite{real3dad2023} claim their dataset is more suitable for achieving high-precision 3D Anomaly Detection.
-Indeed, this claim is supported by their notably higher point resolution and precision when compared to the MVTec 3D-AD dataset, which is a result of the difference in point-cloud acquisition hardware used.
-However, the MVTec dataset remains far more popular among new techniques published for 3D Anomaly Detection.
-Both datasets feature a similar number of object categories, 10 in the MVTec 3D-AD Dataset and 11 in the Real3D-AD Dataset, respectively, with the volume of pointcloud scan data per object category also comparable.
-The key distinction between the two is that the MVTec dataset presents a superior and far more rigorous ground truth annotation methodology and ontology, and for this reason remains the more widely adopted.
+Four datasets have previously been proposed for 3D Anomaly Detection, MVTec3D-AD \cite{mvtec2022}, Eyecandies \cite{eyecandies2022}, Real3D-AD \cite{real3dad2023} and PAD \cite{pad2023}.
+Of these, MVTec 3D-AD and Real3D-AD represent the current leading datasets used as benchmarks for the problem of 3D Anomaly Detection in manufacturing.
+The Eyecandies dataset \cite{eyecandies2022} is comprised of synthetically generated parts and defects on object instances that are unsuitable for industrial contexts, and is thus not viable for such real-world applications.
+Similarly, the PAD dataset \cite{pad2023}, presents novel approaches to dataset acquisition for 3D Anomaly Detection, however the foundation of their dataset is assembled LEGO models, with defects relevant only to that context, with little extension into the broader manufacturing landscape.
+In the Real 3D-AD Dataset, Liu et al. \cite{real3dad2023} claim their dataset is more suitable for achieving high-precision 3D Anomaly Detection, supported by their notably higher point resolution and precision when compared to the MVTec 3D-AD dataset.
+However, the MVTec dataset remains the most popular among new techniques published for 3D Anomaly Detection.
+Both datasets feature a similar number of object categories, 10 in the MVTec 3D-AD Dataset and 11 in the Real3D-AD Dataset, respectively, with the volume of scan data per object category also comparable.
+The key distinction between the two is that the MVTec dataset presents a superior and more rigorous ground truth annotation methodology, and thus remains more widely adopted.
+Table \ref{tab:table_comp} compares the size and complexity between our dataset, MVTec3D-AD and Real3D-AD.